Making sense of agentic commerce and AI assurance for business leaders

 Background

-That background shapes how I think about AI-mediated discovery and agentic commerce.
-I tend to look at these shifts from both a strategic and operational perspective, not as abstract trends but as practical changes that affect growth, visibility, trust, and market access for real businesses.
+That background shapes how I write about agentic commerce and AI assurance.
+I tend to look at these shifts from both a strategic and operational perspective, not as abstract trends but as practical changes that affect growth, visibility, trust, risk, and market access for real businesses.

 Current work